Janet Rowland is running for Mesa County Commissioner.

 When the Free Press found out Janet had lifted a substantial part of a second column from a government pamphlet, they fired her.

-This episode told the public something important about Janet’s character, both in the fact that she tried to pass off someone else’s work as her own, and in the way she handled the public exposure of it.
+This episode told us something important about Janet’s character, both in the fact that she tried to pass off someone else’s work as her own, and in the way she handled the public exposure of it.
 Her response set a bad example of leadership and character for kids, and our entire community.

 Lack of journalistic integrity

-In another display of remarkably poor journalistic judgment, in 2007 Janet approached KKCO 11 News with a proposal that they hire her as a weekly legislative analyst and reporter, even though she was campaign chair for Josh Penry at the time, a Mesa County Republican who intended on running for governor.
+In another display of remarkably poor judgment, in 2007 Janet approached KKCO 11 News with a proposal that they hire her as a weekly legislative analyst and reporter, even though she was serving as campaign chair for Josh Penry at the time, a Mesa County Republican who was running for governor.
 KKCO hired Janet despite this and other clear political conflicts of interest.
-Upon hearing about this arrangement, on January 5, 2007 the Daily Sentinel printed a story about it with the headline, “Program Breaks News Ethics.”
+Upon hearing about this arrangement, on January 5, 2007 the Daily Sentinel printed a story about the conflict with the headline, “Program Breaks News Ethics.”
 The article quoted the Society of Professional Journalists’ Code of Ethics which says correspondents “must be free of obligation to any interest other than the public’s right to know.”
 A January 10, 2008 editorial in the Sentinel further described Janet as “about as partisan a locally elected official as there is,” and made the point that KKCO could hardly have made a more inappropriate hire.

 Poor judge of character